Emergency Services and Volunteers Fund

 • Primary producers/farmers: (Government has agreed to pause increase for primary producers for 12 months)

 These increases come at a time when many in our community are already facing rising costs of living pressures.
-While Council's rates are capped at a 3% increase for the coming year, this State Government levy has no such restrictions.
+While Victorian council rates are capped at a 3% increase for the coming year, this State Government levy has no such restrictions.

 At its February 2025 meeting, Council passed a motion calling on the Victorian Government to: